Mattyyzz/Team-6-Dataset-Group-Project-2/README.md

 Minjun Kim

 ## Describing your dataset and what data it contains:
+This data set was obtained from https://catalog.data.gov/dataset/real-estate-sales-2001-2018.

-Where was it obtained, what are the dimensions of it (rows and columns), what are the various columns, data types, etc. Describe it in sufficient detail so that an uninformed reader would understand the dataset.
+What are the dimensions of it (rows and columns), what are the various columns, data types, etc. Describe it in sufficient detail so that an uninformed reader would understand the dataset.